6 now dead after train crashes into family’s SUV in Plant City; victims’ identities released

 TAMPA, Fla.
 (WFLA) — Another victim in a tragic crash between a freight train and an SUV in Plant City died Sunday, according to the Hillsborough County Sheriff’s Office.

-Deputies said the crash happened at about 6:45 p.m. after a Cadillac Escalade carrying a family and a friend of theirs was struck at US-92 and Jim Lefler Circle by a train that was traveling at 55 mph.
+Deputies said the crash happened at about 6:45 p.m. after a Cadillac Escalade carrying a family was struck at US-92 and Jim Lefler Circle by a train that was traveling at 55 mph.
 The family was heading to a quinceañera at the time of the incident.

 “As you can imagine, the carnage that’s created when these two collide,” Sheriff Chad Chronister said.
 “The SUV, we can see from the video begins to catapult and flip violently several times before it’s landed.”